Kuurosu/inner_peace/README.md

 7. Click GitHub CLI tab.
 8. Copy the link.
 9. In your preferred IDE, create or navigate to a directory you would like to clone the repository to.
-11. Open the Terminal and paste the link from step 8.
+11. Open the IDE Terminal and paste the link from step 8.
 ```
 gh repo clone Kuurosu/inner_peace
 ```